pjmcar23/latin102profile/translation2.md

 ## B. Grammatical questions
 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
    - the river, n. sg.
    - Dative.
-It is in the dative case because
+It is in the dative case because  ❓ ❌

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.
-   - present, active, indicative, 3rd, sg.
+   - present, active, indicative, 3rd, sg.❌
    - It is explaining an action the could not be accomplished by Deianira.

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense, voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.